newrelic-experimental/nr-account-migration/README.md

 Parameter     | Note
 ------------- | --------------------------------------------------------------------------------------------------------
-fromFile      | must contain monitor names one per line sourceAccount | Account to fetch monitors from sourceApiKey  | This should be a User API Key for sourceAccount for a user with admin (or add on / custom role equivalent) access to Synthetics targetAccount | Account to migrate monitors to
+fromFile      | Must contain monitor names one per line.
+The fetchentities.py script can be used to help generate this list of monitors. sourceAccount | Account to fetch monitors from sourceApiKey  | This should be a User API Key for sourceAccount for a user with admin (or add on / custom role equivalent) access to Synthetics targetAccount | Account to migrate monitors to